This post may contain affiliate links. Please read our disclosure policy.

 Recipe notes and tips

-• Salmon: we prefer you to use fresh and skinless but you could use frozen.
+• Salmon: I prefer you to use fresh and skinless, but you could use frozen.
 Salmon substitutes can be chicken breast or shrimp.

 • Pasta: Use any pasta of choice.
 For a low-carb alternative, use lentil or chickpea pasta.